Methods and Tools

 Adding metadata happens after content is preserved but it is crucial to define a metadata scheme before collecting and processing content.

 Yemeni Archive’s collection and secure preservation workflow ensures that original content is not lost due to its removal from corporate platforms.
 This is achieved by collecting and securely storing digital content on external backend servers before it is taken offline and prior to basic verification procedures.
 Content is then backed up securely on servers throughout the world.
-We use Sugarcube for this process, a free and open-source software developed for human rights investigations using online user-generated content.
+We use our in-house software, Diwan, that is developed for human rights investigations using online user-generated content.

 In this preservation pipeline we detect the spoken language, and standardise the data format (whilst preserving the old format).
 We screenshot and download the web page hosting the content.
 Files that are in our database get both their